-Research students can use the Parks View Cafeteria in the Holder Building.
-This facility is shared by all staff and students of the Departments of Materials and of Engineering Science and facilitates interaction between different research groups and with support staff.
-Departmental seminars, colloquia and training workshops bring research students together with academic and other research staff in the department to hear about on-going research and to develop new skills and provide an opportunity for networking and socialising.
+Research students can use the Parks View Cafeteria in the Holder Building and the Café at the Begbroke Science Park.
+The former facility is shared by all staff and students of the Departments of Materials and of Engineering Science and facilitates interaction between different research groups and with support staff.
+Departmental seminars, colloquia, training workshops and the annual DPhil Poster Competition bring research students together with academic and other research staff in the Department to hear about on-going research and to develop new skills and provide an opportunity for networking and socialising.
 In addition to many ad hoc social events that take place, the Department's graduate student-staff liaison committee (the JCCG) organises a number of social events including free coffee once a week for all graduate students and final year undergraduates, a subsidised evening social event in Michaelmas Term and a subsidised summer barbeque.